miketui/middle/OEBPS/chapters_src/17-Chapter-VIII-Advancing-Skills-Through-Continuous-Education_final.md

 c) Opportunities that align with their learning goals and provide cultural context
 d) Experiences that do not require any language or cultural preparation

-**Answer:** c) Opportunities that align with their learning goals and provide cultural context

 ### Question 3
 What is one of the most important factors to consider when identifying potential iconic mentors?